 ABOUT MARKUS HOLST

 Markus Holst was born in 1960 in Gothenburg, Sweden.
 At 12 years old he started riding at an academy, where the teachers were retired from the Swedish army, having served in the cavalry during World War II.
 He began teaching riding as a teenager, and later become a student at Strömsholm, one of Sweden’s three national equestrian centers, where instructors have Olympic credentials, professorships, and deep experience in their areas of expertise.

 Markus graduated as an approved riding instructor second grade, and since then he has had a career as dressage rider, instructor, breeder, and showing stallions for breed licensing evaluations.
-He has been valued instructor in classical riding all over Sweden and is today a retired dressage rider with leisure horses and riding students.
+He has been a valued instructor in classical riding all over Sweden and is today a retired professional rider with his own leisure horses and riding students.

 Markus always had an interest in developing better horse tack, such as bits, hackamores and cavessons.
 He was never satisfied with any commercial saddles so he began making his own, until he met David Bowler, designer of Strada saddles, which he recognized as the saddle he was looking for.
 Markus became a distributor and is now directing Strada International.
 He has begun his own line of saddles, Markus Holst Saddles (MH Saddles) based on the Strada models but with added innovations and options.